-Have you ever looked at a bottle of your detergent while washing dishes and wondered, “Hmm, can I wash my dog with that?”
+Have you ever looked at a bottle of your detergent while washing dishes and wondered: “Hmm, can I use Palmolive to wash my dog?”

-Or maybe you just want to avoid the clutter of multiple cleaning products and want an all-purpose cleaner that works on both pets and dishes.
+Or maybe you just prefer to avoid the clutter of multiple cleaning products and want an all-purpose cleaner that works on both pets and dishes.

 While it won’t hurt to bathe your dog in dish soap once or twice, regularly using dish detergent instead of dog shampoo isn’t the best idea.

 First of all, dish detergent is designed to cut through grease.
 You may think this makes it ideal for washing oils out of fur, but the chemicals in dish soaps are much too harsh for regular use.